Banished/banishedproductions.org/_posts/shows/artillery/0001-01-01-artillery-academy.md

 # How It Works

+**Basic Techniques**
-**Basic Techniques** Classes will be offered monthly, and are open on a first-come, first-serve basis.
+Classes will be offered monthly, and are open on a first-come, first-serve basis.
 Registrations are generally limited to 16 students at maximum.

-**Basic Techniques** Fees:

-- Single Session - $10-40
+Fees for single drop-ins range: $10-40
 - 3-class pass - $75

 _Note: these may not cover additional material fees for some classes._